MacawNL/MvvmQuickCross/Readme.md

 > Note that `UpdateView()` is also called for **data bindings in all list items** for all data-bound lists in your view.
 This makes it possible to customize data binding within list items with code in a normal view, instead of writing a custom data bindable adapter to put that customization code in.

 ###### Binding multiple Android views to a viewmodel property ######
-Another scenario for overriding `UpdateView()` is of you want to update more than one view from the same viewmodel property:
+Another scenario for overriding `UpdateView()` is when you want to update more than one view (within the same root view) from the same viewmodel property:

 ```csharp
 public override void UpdateView(Android.Views.View view, object value)